Mvkweb/invoke/README.md

 ## ❔ General Information

 ### Why Optimized?
-This application leverages [Bun](https://bun.sh/) as its core runtime.
-Bun is an all-in-one JavaScript runtime, bundler, transpiler, and package manager designed for speed.
-It offers significantly faster startup times and execution compared to Node.js, making this application highly optimized for performance.
+This application is engineered for high performance and efficiency, leveraging a combination of cutting-edge technologies and thoughtful architectural design:

+*   **Bun Runtime ⚡:** At its core, Invoke utilizes [Bun](https://bun.sh/), an incredibly fast JavaScript runtime built with the Zig programming language.
+Bun's native-code execution, optimized module resolution, and built-in bundler contribute to significantly faster startup times and overall execution speed compared to traditional Node.js environments.
+This foundational choice ensures that the application's operations are processed with minimal overhead.

+*   **Efficient Application Code 🚀:** Beyond the runtime, the application's codebase is designed for speed and responsiveness.
+It employs efficient data handling, asynchronous operations, and streamlined logic to minimize latency.
+By focusing on lean dependencies and optimized API routing, Invoke ensures that requests are processed quickly, providing a highly responsive experience for integrating with various AI models.

 ### Compiled Executable
 Invoke is compiled into a single, self-contained executable.
 This means you don't need to install Bun or any dependencies on the target machine to run the application, simplifying deployment and distribution.